castle-engine/castle-game/data/README_about_index_xml_files.txt

   handled with vanilla TLevel implementation.
-  Many advanced tricks are possible by implementing in the game code (GameLevelSpecific unit) a descendant class of TLevel that does something special, then you should set this attribute to the name of that class.
+  Many advanced tricks are possible by implementing in the game code (GameLevelSpecific unit) a descendant class of TLevel that does something special, then you should set this attribute to the id of that class (see bottom of GameLevelSpecific for possible names).

 - loading_bg: filename of image file to display while loading the level (under the progress bar).
 Optional.